Prehistory of Australia: Advent of fire farming and megafauna extinctions

+A museum model of Thylacoleo carnifex, a jaguar-sized apex predator and member of the Australian megafauna encountered by the first Indigenous Australian settlers.

 The warmer climate was associated with new technologies.
 Small back-bladed stone tools appeared 15–19 thousand years ago.
 Wooden javelins and boomerangs have been found dating from 10,000 years ago.
 Stone points for spears have been found dating from 5–7 thousand years ago.
 Spear throwers were probably developed more recently than 6,500 years ago.

 Sea levels stabilised at around their current level about 6,500 years ago.
 Warmer weather, wetter conditions and the new coastlines led to significant changes in Aboriginal social and economic organisation.
 New coastal societies emerged around tidal reefs, estuaries and flooded river valleys, and coastal islands were incorporated into local economies.
 There was a proliferation of stone tool, plant processing and landscape modification technologies.
 Elaborate fish and eel traps involving channels up to three kilometres long were in use in western Victoria from about 6,500 years ago.
 Semi-permanent collections of wooden huts on mounds also appeared in western Victoria, associated with a more systematic exploitation of new food sources in the wetlands.

 Aboriginal Tasmanians were isolated from the mainland from about 14,000 years ago.
 As a result, they only possessed one quarter of the tools and equipment of the adjacent mainland and were without hafted axes, grinding technology, stone tipped weapons, spear throwers and the boomerang.
 By 3,700 BP they had ceased to eat fish and use bone tools.
 Coastal Tasmanians switched from fish to abalone and crayfish and more Tasmanians moved to the interior.
 The Tasmanians built watercraft from reeds and bark and journeyed up to 10 kilometres offshore to visit islands and hunt for seals and muttonbirds.